State whether each of the following refers to a saturated or an u... | Channels for Pearson+

 Textbook Question

-State whether each of the following refers to a saturated or an unsaturated solution:a.
-A crystal added to a solution does not change in size.
+State whether each of the following refers to a saturated or an unsaturated solution:c.
+A uric acid concentration of 4.6 mg/100 mL in the kidney does not cause gout.

 Verified step by step guidance